Rush Limbaugh and another hour of broadcast excellence.

 Keep us in check.

-And we, on the other hand, in order for stability to maintain our interest, like one of our interests in the Middle East, obviously, free flow of oil at market prices.
+And we, on the other hand, in order for stability to maintain our interests, like one of our interests in the Middle East, obviously, free flow of oil at market prices.

 That's our interest, not the people of the Middle East.

-Iraq, Bush policy tried to change that, but our our number one interest in the Middle East is oil.
+Iraq, Bush policy tried to change that, but our number one interest in the Middle East is oil, free flow, market prices.

 So if stable dictators are the best way to maintain the free flow of oil at market prices, that's what we'll do until the left gets in charge.

-Then they start talking about they don't like dictators, which is a crock.
+Then they start talking about they don't like dictators, which is crock.

 They love them.

-But they start go they do not think that a policy of free flow of oil at market prices is valid.
+But they do not think that a policy of free flow of oil at market prices is valid.

 So they want to come along.